Common Weeds in Your North Carolina Yard

 Chickweed

 Chickweed is a popular winter weed here in all three regions of North Carolina.
 This is a fast-spreading weed, as each individual plant can yield up to 1,300 seeds!
-Chickweed grows upward with small leaves down the stem and a white flower on top.
+Chickweed is a broadleaf weed that grows upward with small leaves down the stem and a white flower on top.
 It grows in large patches when the weather starts to cool, which is the best time to get rid of it!
 Chickweed has a shallow root system, so it is relatively simple to eliminate.
 Once you pull it out of the ground, it will not grow back.
-The best way to prevent future chickweed growth, and other weeds, is to keep your lawn thick and healthy.
+The best way to prevent future chickweed growth and other weeds is to keep your lawn thick and healthy.

 Scarlet Pimpernel